Brian1226/Priority-Queue/Specification.md

 ## Preconditions

-* A task has to exist within the note first before the user can delete the task
+* The selected task has to exist within the note first before the user can delete the task.

 ## Triggers

-Within the note, the user selects a task and clicks on the "Delete task" option
+Within the note, the user selects a task and clicks on the "Delete task" option.

 ## Primary Sequence

-1. The user selects a note to go into
+1. The user selects a note to go into.
-2. The user selects the task they want to delete
+2. The user selects the task they want to delete.
-3. The user clicks on the "Delete task" option
+3. The user clicks on the "Delete task" option.

 ## Primary Postconditions

-* The task gets deleted within the note
+* The task gets deleted within the note.

 ## Alternate Sequences

-3. The user decides not to delete the task
+3. The user decides not to delete the task.

 ### Alternate Trigger

-* The user doesn't click the "Delete task" option
+* The user doesn't click the "Delete task" option.

 ### Alternate Postconditions

-* The task doesn't get deleted
+* The task doesn't get deleted.

 ***

-**Use Case #5 Name:**
+**Use Case #5 Name:** Make copy

-**Date:**
+**Date:** 4/3/2021

 ## Summary

-write
+The user can select a note, and create a copy of it by clicking on the "Make copy" option.
+The duplicated note now appears within the app, containing the same tasks.

 ## Actors